cpttinkering/daren-485/README.md

 - Call the reinstall-local script at: `/data/etc/dbus-serialbattery/reinstall-local.sh`

 > [!NOTE]
 > The implementation is written for the current master-branch of the mr-manual repo of dbus-serialbattery (as of 02-08-2024).
 I've found that there is some rework going on and the versions of mr-manual and Louisvdw aren't fully aligned just yet.
-If you want to run this on the Louisvdw release, you need to change a few abstract variables to the old names you can find in the battery.py abstract class.
+If you want to run this on the Louisvdw release, you need to change a few variables to the old names you can find in battery.py.
 Mainly the self.protection and self.history values don't align.

 # Sources